 What are the sources of CO?

-What are the symptoms of CO?
+What are the symptoms of CO poisoning?

-- increased confusion and drowsiness
+- Increased confusion and drowsiness

-- fast breathing, fast heartbeat, or increased chest pain
+- Fast breathing, fast heartbeat, or increased chest pain

-- vision problems
+- Vision problems

-What to do if you suspect CO poisoning?
+What to do if you suspect CO poisoning

-If you are unable to leave the dwelling, move next to an open window or an open door.
+If you are unable to leave your home, move next to an open window or an open door.
 Don’t return to the area until you’re sure it’s safe—if you’re not sure, wait for the fire department or Fortis BC to tell you everything is OK.

 How to prevent CO exposure